open5e/open5e/source/classes/sorcerer.rst

 The Sorcerer table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these sorcerer spells, you must expend a slot of the spell’s level or higher.
+To cast one of these sorcerer spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 For example, if you know the 1st-level spell *burning hands* and have a